 Dr. Sugarbaker has published a large number of scientific articles, books and reports and co-authored an article that appeared in The Oncologist entitled "Update on Chemotherapeutic Agents Utilized for Perioperative Intraperitoneal Chemotherapy."
 He is also board certified and a member of several medical societies.

-A native of Belgium and an Associate Professor of Medicine and Director of the Translational Therapeutics and Phase I Program at the University of New Mexico Cancer Center, Dr. Claire Verschraegen is a leading expert in the treatment of peritoneal mesothelioma.
+A native of Belgium and currently the Director of the Division of Medical Oncology for the Department of Internal Medicine at Ohio State University of Medicine, Dr. Claire Verschraegen is a leading expert in the treatment of peritoneal mesothelioma.
 Dr. Verschraegen has expertise in hematology and oncology and has been involved in numerous clinical trials to evaluate the effectiveness of new chemotherapy drugs on this rare type of mesothelioma cancer.
 She also specializes in gynecological and appendiceal cancer and devotes much of her time researching new and emerging drugs that may be used to treat these diseases as well.